The purpose of those Regulations is to support health research and promote necessary and desirable public confidence in such research.

 Additional information and consultation:

-The Secretariat will support the HRCDC in all aspects of its work.
+The Secretariat supports the HRCDC in all aspects of its work.
 The Secretariat is responsible for the application process which shall to enable researchers seek a consent declaration from the HRCDC.

 This Secretariat shall: –